nagasudhirpulla/taming_python/blog/skills/apache_setup.md

 </VirtualHost>
 ```

-* HTTPS redirection can be achieved using other approaches using `mod_rewrite`
+* HTTPS redirection can be achieved using other approaches using `mod_rewrite` module, but the above approach is simple and fits almost all use cases

 ## Configure reverse proxy